1. What sort of cancer can Cancer Centre London offer treatment for?

 10. My relative lives overseas.
 How can they receive treatment at CCL?

-To be treated at CCL, your relative would need to arrange for a letter of referral from their own doctor to be sent to one of our consultants, along with a histology report and reports of all previous diagnostic information, as well as any information on all previous chemotherapy and/or radiotherapy courses undergone in their home country.
+In order to be treated at CCL, your relative would need to arrange for a letter of referral from their own doctor to be sent to one of our consultants, along with a histology report and reports of all previous diagnostic information, as well as any information on all previous chemotherapy and/or radiotherapy courses undergone in their home country.
 To make sure everything is processed as quickly as possible, it is best if these reports are written in English.

 Once all the necessary information has been assembled, please contact one of our consultants to arrange an appointment.

-11. Can children and under 18s be treated at CCL?
+11. Can children and under-18s be treated at CCL?